-Angelika Adensamer is a PhD candidate in the team of Professor Iris Eisenberger within the project DiGrenz since March 2021.
+Angelika Adensamer is a university assistant in the team of Professor Iris Eisenberger within the project DiGrenz since March 2021.

 She studied law at the University of Vienna and Criminology and Criminal Justice (MSc) at the University of Oxford and worked on research projects at the Institute for the Sociology of Law and Criminology (IRKS) and the Vienna Centre for Societal Security (VICESSE).

 She has also worked several years in the NGO and political sector and was a member of the Data Protection Council from 2018-2020.
 She is a member of the editorial team of the journal juridikum.

 Her research focuses on police surveillance, data protection law and algorithmic regulation.

 Julia Mandl is a university assistant in the team of Professor Eisenberger within the Field of Excellence "Smart Regulation" since October 2020.
 Prior to this she has been a university assistant in the team of Professor Stöger from January 2020.

 Julia Mandl studied law at the University of Vienna.
 After completing her court practice in the district of the Higher Regional Court of Linz, she was employed as an associate in an international law firm.